So, this is a personal story. But I think that if one is trying to overcome an anxiety or depression disorder it’s important to share.

 In high school my family moved to Texas.
 I lived the previous 9 years in a small town in Nebraska.
 If you never lived in a small town, it may be hard to imagine, but you become very set in your little social circle and ways of life.
 I was comfortable and the move was disruptive, which is an understatement.

 Moving at that time tore my known reality away and I – quite literally – did not know what to think or do with myself.

 I acted out in the ways that many teenagers do: I refused to go to my new school; I ran away; I smoked pot with strangers… I tried to overdose on some type of pill (tylenol?)… Luckily, I only had the guts to take about 8 pills, so it wasn’t too bad.

-When I woke up I was in the back of my parents’ car on my way to an “in-patient facility” for behavioral health.
+When I woke up I was in the back of my parents’ car on my way to an “in-patient facility” called “Charter” for mental and behavioral health.